-In the proposed model, the decision variables are the cycle length, green time split, and the offset of each signal.
-This study employs a Genetic-Algorithm-(GA)-based solution method for the proposed model.
+In the proposed system and its embedded models, the decision variables are the cycle length, green time split, and the offset of each signal.
+Due to the nature of those decision variables this study employed a Genetic-Algorithm (GA)-based solution method for the proposed model.
 GA is a search technique that has been successfully applied to optimize signal timings under various traffic conditions (Daganzo 1995b).
-To speed up the computing process of convergence, this study applies the elitist selection method to optimize all decision variables (Ceylan 2006; Ceylan and Bell 2004; Lo and Chow 2004; Park et al. 1999; Zhou et al. 2007).
+To speed up the computing process of convergence, this study applied the elitist selection method to optimize all decision variables (Ceylan 2006; Ceylan and Bell 2004; Lo and Chow 2004; Park et al. 1999; Zhou et al. 2007).

 The most critical part of developing a GA-based algorithm is to derive a good encoding scheme, i.e., how to represent possible solutions of the target problem by a gene series of 0-1 bits.
-This study employs an encoding scheme which includes the constraints (4-22) to (4-30), i.e., the signal timing decoded from the scheme will be feasible to constraints (4-22) to (4-30).
+This study employed an encoding scheme which includes the constraints (4-22) to (4-30), i.e., the signal timing decoded from the scheme will be feasible to constraints (4-22) to (4-30).
 The fraction-based decoding scheme, based on the NEMA phase's structure proposed by Park, Messer et al. (1994) can satisfy all those constraints except Equation (4-25).
 Hence, this study has grounded on their work, and extended its schema with the half common cycle length for certain signals.

-Figure 4-12 An enhanced fraction-based decoding scheme for signal design
+Figure 4-11 An enhanced fraction-based decoding scheme for signal design

 A detailed description of the original scheme can be found in the literature.
-As illustrated in Figure 4-12, the proposed scheme sets the cycle length of signal k to half of a common cycle length if the half-cycle binary variable, I{κ} , is 1.
+As illustrated in Figure 4-11, the proposed scheme sets the cycle length of signal k to half of a common cycle length if the half-cycle binary variable, I_k , is 1.
 Otherwise, the cycle length is set to be the full common cycle length.